sapondanaisriwan/AdashimaaTube/README.md

 ## Features
 This is why you should consider using Youtube Old Layout! 🥶
 - Revert to the old video container.
-- Removal rounded edges on video thumbnails and the UI.
+- Removal of rounded edges on video thumbnails and the UI.
 - Customizable color of Like/Dislike buttons.
 - Display full title for videos.
 - Display the videos index in playlists.